 I felt so supported when in Nepal.
 Basant, the Oyster representative, was just so friendly and he treated us so well.
 His door was always open and he was always there to offer help and advice; be it ideas on where to go or even assistance in getting an Indian visa (a farce in Kathmandu!), he was always there.

 I cannot recommend this programme enough.
 Having completed Camp America and going Inter-railing during my university years, I thought that I was fairly well travelled however this trip was like no other.
 Actually living in the country, with a family, was such an amazing experience I would recommend it to anyone… just go for it!”

 Thanks so much for sending this to us Kate!
 It is great to see that you are still passionate about your time in Nepal.
-If you’ve read this and have been inspired to follow in Kate’s footsteps, we are taking bookings for our January 2015 departure and beyond.
-You never know, you could be part of this feature in seven year’s time, remembering your gap year in Nepal…
+If you’ve read this and have been inspired to follow in Kate’s footsteps, we are taking bookings for arrivals all year round.
+You never know, you could be part of this feature in the future, remembering your own gap year in Nepal…

 If you have any questions about this programme, email [email protected] or call me on +44 (0) 1892 771972.